 Subsea or marine environments pose many challenges for engineers because saltwater has a chemical composition that can corrode and degrade ordinary metals.
 The microorganisms present in seawater can also contribute to the early deterioration of linear position sensors.
 Submersible LVDTs are typically constructed using a special alloy or high-grade stainless steel that can withstand these elements.
 If you’re looking for an expert fabricator, TMT is the leading metal fabrication company south carolina.

 The housing of a submersible LVDT protects the internal assembly and keeps it airtight.
-It is essential to fabricate a highly reliable device because it is not cost-effective to keep replacing sensors once they start degrading.
+It is essential to fabricate a highly reliable as THE SCIENCE OF METAL FABRICATION because it is not cost-effective to keep replacing sensors once they start degrading.

 Features of a submersible linear position sensor